-Matthew Mastricova (fiction editor) grew up in New Jersey and currently works as a teacher in Brooklyn.
-His work can be found in Catapult, Cosmonauts Avenue, Electric Literature, Joyland, and elsewhere.
-You can find him on Twitter @mattmastricova.
+Matthew Mastricova is a teacher in Brooklyn.
+Their work can be found in Catapult, Cosmo autos Avenue, Joyland, Redivider, and elsewhere.
+You can find them on Twitter at @mattmastricova.

 Michelle Johnsen (art editor) is a nature and portrait photographer in Lancaster, PA, as well as an amateur herbalist and naturalist.
 Her work has been featured by It’s Modern Art, Susquehanna Style magazine, Permaculture Activist magazine, EcoWatch.com, EarthFirst!
 Journal, Lancaster Farm Fresh Cooperative, and used as album art for Grandma Shake!, Anna & Elizabeth, and Liz Fulmer Music.
 Michelle’s photos have also been stolen by AP, weather.com, The Daily Mail, and Lancaster Newspapers.
 You can contact her at mjphoto717 [at] gmail.com.